Welcome to the Division of Land Resource Protection

 Californians make their home amidst some of the most productive farmland and diverse open spaces in the world.
 The Department of Conservation's Division of Land Resource Protection (DLRP) works with landowners, local governments, and researchers to conserve these resources for everyone's future.

-In December 2013, the Department of Conservation submitted official regulations to the Office of Administrative Law to adopt 18 sections to Title 14 of the California Code of Regulations, which establishes the procedures, fees, standards, and criteria for solar-use easements.
+The Department of Conservation has formally adopted regulations (under Title 14 of the California Code of Regulations), establishing the procedures, fees, standards, and criteria for solar-use easements.
 The regulations clarify SB 618 language and the Department of Conservation’s role in implementing the solar-use easement statute.
-Through these procedures, solar-use easement agreements may be approved between cities or counties and agricultural landowners that are parties to Land Conservation and Farmland Security Zone Act contracts, as provided in SB 618.
+Through these procedures, solar-use easement agreements may be approved between cities or counties and agricultural landowners that are parties to Land Conservation and Farmland Security Zone Act contracts.
 Please see the Solar-Use Easements page for more information.

-The 2012 Land Conservation (Williamson) Act Status Report is now available!
-The purpose of the report is to provide information to the Legislature and general public on the implementation of the Act by counties and cities.
-Data is collected through the yearly Land Conservation Act and Open Space Subvention Act Survey (see above).
+The 2012 Land Conservation (Williamson) Act Status Report provides information on the implementation of the Williamson Act by counties and cities.
+Data is collected through the yearly Land Conservation Act and Open Space Subvention Act Survey.
 Please see the Enrollment Statistics page for more information.

 Land Conservation (Williamson) Act - Open Space Subventions